AtsukoKuwahara/a_records_store/README.md

 4. **Browse Products**: View available products on the `/product` page.
 5. **Shopping Cart**: Add products to the shopping cart and manage orders on the `/order` page.
 6. **Checkout**: Proceed to checkout from the `/checkout` page.
+7. **Fetch Trivia**: Click on the secret icon next to "A's Spotlight" to fetch interesting trivia about the album of the week using the Hugging Face API.

 **Note**: The payment system is for demonstration purposes only.
 No real transactions will be processed.